 Maintaining a healthy lifestyle is an ongoing process.
 Eating a good meal and exercising helps in keeping us energized and focused throughout our daily routines.
 As we age, though, we notice we can’t eat certain foods, start gaining weight and lose lean body mass.
-Due to this, it is important to look at our current diet and decide how to modify it.
+In other words, we notice how our diet changes along with our body.

 While salt heightens the flavor of most foods, adding too much leads to other health complications.
 Salt draws water out of cells in the body, leaving you feeling dehydrated and bloated.

 Eating 2-3 servings of fruits and/or vegetables a day helps bring in those essential vitamins the body needs, along with eating food high in calcium.
 In addition, varying your sources of protein opens multiple options for what you’ll eat next.

-At Diamond Chiropractic, we explain the importance of a healthy diet, along with regular chiropractic care and rest.
+We explain the importance of a healthy diet, along with regular chiropractic care and rest.
 Through examination and observation, we can discover what may be causing your condition(s) due to food-related choices you make daily.

 With chiropractic care, we provide lifestyle advice that can help with making wise food choices, and how you can add a little more flavor in every meal.